Voting rules leave some with COVID unable to participate in federal election

 "[I] was pretty sick for a couple of days, so the last thing on my mind was navigating the AEC's complex guidelines and rules about how people who have got COVID and are going to be isolating on Saturday can actually vote," he said.

-When he was well enough to make inquiries, Mr Allen learnt he had missed the deadline to register for a postal vote, which closed on Wednesday at 6pm.
+When he was well enough to make inquiries, Mr Allen learned he had missed the deadline to register for a postal vote, which closed on Wednesday at 6pm.

 Caught in this limbo between postal and phone voting, Mr Allen said he was in a "ridiculous" situation.